 Rigid frames can also discourage people from pursuing goals that they think are for the other sex.

 If men aren’t really from Mars, nor women from Venus, that gives us all a whole lot of freedom.

-Posted on February 27, 2013, in feminism, gender, men, psychology, relationships, sex, women and tagged feminism, gender, men, psychology, relationships, sex, women.
+Posted on February 27, 2013, in feminism, gender, men, psychology, relationships, sex and sexuality, women and tagged feminism, gender, men, psychology, relationships, sex and sexuality, women.
 Bookmark the permalink.
 32 Comments.